MewsSystems/gitbook-channel-manager-api/certification.md

 5. Use the [Get Properties](mews-api.md#get-properties) call to receive the `connectionToken` for the [Test Hotel](mews-api.md#test-environment).
 6. Pull hotel information, space mapping and rate mapping information using the [Get Configuration](mews-api.md#get-configuration) call.
 7. Map the [Test Hotel](mews-api.md#test-environment) in the UI of the channel manager backend using the data received in the [Get Configuration](mews-api.md#get-configuration) call.

+**Note: Multi-property Mews customers (vacation rentals, apartments, villas, etc.) are often set up in Mews as spaces of one Mews property.
+E.g. Property is the Mews Customer and Spaces are the rental properties.
+These spaces (properties) can be sent to the channel manager as multiple connections, 1 connection token per space (property).**

 ## Certification Tests